 The Lindgren wing was demolished shortly afterwards to make room for Stage 2, a 48 bed facility which is now The Hill and Honeysuckle suburb.

 The Project Manager from Broad Constructions was interviewed at the time and asked about his role.
 ‘The residents are very interested in the new facility.
 Our organisation has acquired a number of additional site managers.
 We had some difficulty initially as the residents would stand in the entrance road to the facility to watch construction, so we constructed a viewing platform to allow them to watch the works from undercover and out of danger.’

 The Manor complex which is split across two floors with 4 suburbs including communal areas in each wing, large lounge area, Chapel and gymnasium was opened by the Lord Mayor, Councillor John Tate on 23 May.

 Plans progressed for the refurbishment of The Lodge hostel which is nearly 30 years old.

 In April, the Braye Park Wing was decommissioned as a Dementia unit, and is now a designated area to manage potential infections outbreaks.

 March 25 was the day of the official dig for the refurbishment of The Lodge.

 The facility will receive a much deserved facelift.
 The refurbishment will occur over several stages with the key objective to enhance the lifestyle of residents by providing more functional areas for social programs, gatherings and improved living and service environments such as a new café and outdoor seating area that will overlook a children’s play area.

-The project will be completed by early October 2021.
+The project will be completed by December 2021.